-May I watch television or online media?
+May I watch television?

-You are welcome to watch TV and other media programs in Chinese.
-Doing so in any other language during the program violates the Pledge.
+You are welcome to watch TV programs in Chinese.
+Watching TV in any other language during the ISP period violates the Pledge.

 When does the Pledge end?
-Last exam, last program day?
+Last exam, last ISP day?

-Usually, the Pledge ends on the last day of program when everyone in the group meets for the final farewell.
-The program director will provide clear instructions during the program, but you may be surprised to find that by the end of the program you only want to speak in the program language until the final farewell at the airport.
+Usually, the Pledge ends on the last day of ISP when everyone in the group meets for the ISP welcome back dinner.
+The program director will provide clear instructions during the ISP period.